 (1) Share of net earnings from equity accounted investments recorded by the partnership's joint ventures and associates.

 NOTE 5.
 PROPERTY, PLANT AND EQUIPMENT

-Property, plant, and equipment primarily consists of hospitality assets in the U.K. and a portfolio of hotels in the U.S.
+Property, plant, and equipment primarily consists of hospitality assets in the U.K., Ireland and the U.S.

 The following table presents the useful lives of each hospitality asset by class: